G-e-n-e-v-e-n-s-i-S/Bleed-Adder/README.md

 If the images contain white corners (like some Magic Set Editor templates output), select yes.
 If the corners are already filled in with the card frame, a border or art, select no.

-Hit the "Add Bleed Margins" button.

 The program will create a new folder named "Bleed Adder Results" inside the specified folder, and store the results there.

+Hit the "Add Bleed Margins" button to run the program.